ezrankayamba/neighbor-api/README.md

-# neighbor_api
+Neighbor API Server
-Neighbor App Server
+The server for all rest apis of NeighborApp